 “The threshold question in a partition suit is whether the property is ‘susceptible of partition’ or ‘incapable of partition’ because a ‘fair and equitable division’ cannot be made. . . .
 The determination of whether an in-kind partition is fair and equitable includes whether the property can be divided in-kind without materially impairing its value. . . .
 The party seeking partition by sale bears the burden of proving a partition in-kind would not be fair and equitable. . . .
 A party is not required to show that partition in kind is physically impossible, but that partition by sale would best serve the parties’ interest and restore or preserve the maximum value of the property.”
 Carter v.
 Harvey, 525 S.W.3d 420 (Tex.App.—Fort Worth [2nd Dist.]
 2017, no pet.) and Bowman, Id.

-If the partition is “in kind,” the final judgment results in the parties obtaining exclusive use and possession of their respective tracts along with the power to dispose of same as they see fit, without consent or involvement by the previous joint owners.
+If the partition is in kind, the final judgment will result in the parties obtaining exclusive fee-simple title to their respective tracts along with the power to use or dispose of same as they see fit, without consent or involvement by previous co-owners.
 The judgment, however, does not create any warranties of title that did not exist before.

 If the court orders that the property be sold, then sale will be conducted by the sheriff or the constable as in other executions upon judgments.
 Tex.
 R. Civ.
 P. 770.
-If the property is sold at public auction, the sheriff is required to notify the parties of the date and time of sale.
+If the property is sold at public auction, the executing officer is required to notify the parties of the date and time of sale.
 Gibson v.
 Smith, 511 S.W.2d 327, 328 (Tex.App.—Tyler 1974, no writ).
 Alternatively, the court may direct that a receiver be appointed to sell the property at private or public sale.
 Any party to the suit may bid on the property along with other members of the public.
 The proceeds of the sale are returned to the court for distribution as described in the judgment.

 Damages and Costs